anurag3301/nvim-platformio.lua/README.md

     { 'nvim-telescope/telescope.nvim' },
     { 'nvim-telescope/telescope-ui-select.nvim' },
     { 'nvim-lua/plenary.nvim' },

-    {
-      -- WhichKey helps you remember your Neovim keymaps, -- by showing available keybindings in a popup as you type.
-      'folke/which-key.nvim',
+    -- which-key is optional dependency, if you wish not to have piomenu, you can remove it {'folke/which-key.nvim',
       opts = {
         preset = 'helix', --'modern', --"classic", --
         sort = { 'order', 'group', 'manual', 'mod' },